civic-data-design-lab/16_11.S947/week6/06_part2_front_end_environments.md

 All the files you will want to use today are provided in the Week 6 folder of the class repo.
 The files for the website are in 'website'.

+This is a continuation of [Front End Environments Part 1: HTML and CSS](https://github.com/civic-data-design-lab/16_11.S947/blob/master/week6/06_part1_front_end_environments.md).

 ### JavaScript: The Core Concepts

 In the website ecosystem, the next component is the behavior.
 How do we take these styled elements and interact with them in a manner in which we can load data, dynamically populate elements, and create animations and interactions.
 This is where JavaScript comes in.